srl295/cldr/docs/ldml/tr35-keyboards.md

 ### 2.1 <a name="Compatibility_Notice" href="#Compatibility_Notice">Compatibility Notice</a>

-> :point_right: Note: CLDR-TC has agreed that the changes required were too extensive to maintain compatibility.
+> 👉 Note: CLDR-TC has agreed that the changes required were too extensive to maintain compatibility.
 For this reason, the DTD used here is _not_ compatible with DTDs from prior versions of CLDR such as v41 and prior.
 >
-> To process earlier XML files, use the prior DTD and specification found at  (LINK TO v41 DTD) / (LINK TO v41 SPEC) …
+> To process earlier XML files, use the prior DTD and specification, such as v41 found at <https://www.unicode.org/reports/tr35/tr35-66/tr35.html>

-* * *
+>

 ## 3 <a name="Definitions" href="#Definitions">Definitions</a>